theLoganaut/logan-duncan/README.md

 Built with React, React-Bootstrap, and a dash of React95.

-Far from truly finished, but I wanted more experience on getting from plan to production, then servicing and CI/CD updates once its at a viewable state.
+Far from truly finished, but I wanted more experience on getting from plan to production, then servicing with CI/CD updates once its at a viewable state.

 All animations are tailored to my website, as are all images seen.